By MICK ROBERTS ©

-High on the wall of the Civic Hotel, Pitt and Goulburn Streets Sydney was a screen about 5 feet 6 inches by 4 feet 6 inches with an amplifier where publican Jack Angel regularly showed films to appreciative drinkers in 1954.
+High on the wall of Sydney’s Civic Hotel was a screen about 5 feet 6 inches by 4 feet 6 inches (1.6m x 1.4m) with an amplifier where publican Jack Angel regularly showed films to appreciative drinkers in 1954.

-With mainstream television two years away, the Civic Hotel began broadcasting from a home-projector above illuminated shelves of whisky and wines.
+With mainstream television two years away, the Civic Hotel, at the corner of Pitt and Goulburn Streets, began broadcasting from a home-projector above illuminated shelves of whisky and wines.

-On completion of rebuilding in September 1940 to a design by R.A.
-Provost and Associates the hotel was a three storeyed brick stucture, with a flat concrete roof and a fully tiled ground floor exterior.
+On its completion in September 1940, to a design by R.A.
+Provost and Associates, the Civic was a three storeyed brick structure, with a flat concrete roof and a fully tiled ground floor exterior.

-The architectural style is known as P&O Ship Style because of its similarities to ocean liner forms.
+The architecture is known as P&O Ship Style because of its similarities to ocean liner forms.
 The builders were William Hughes & Co.

 Publican Jack Angel began showing movies from a projector in the pub in 1954.
 Jack changed the spools, threaded new films with a professional touch, and had a showman’s pride in his audience’s reaction.
 The Sun-Herald reported on April 4: